Tell us about someone sleeping rough

 Report someone sleeping rough on Streetlink

-StreetLink sends details of the person to the local authority or outreach service for the area, who will help them find somewhere to stay and give support.
+StreetLink sends your details to the local authority or outreach service for the area, who will try to locate the rough sleeper, engage with them with a view to helping them into suitable accommodation and give support.

 Who you should tell us about